swis/GoogleAnalyticsBundle/Readme.md

     site_speed_sample_rate:     100     # Defines the site speed sample rate.
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#siteSpeedSampleRate for details.
     anonymize_ip:               true    # Triggers the IP anonymization for privacy reasons.
 Required in some countries to be true.
     enable_displayfeatures:     true    # Enables the Google Analytics display features.
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/display-features for details.
+    enable_exceptions:          true    # If set, exceptions are tracked via the JavaScript API.
+Please make sure, that you include the twig tag into your exception template to have the event connected to the right URL within GA.
+    enable_default_events:      true    # If set, default events are tracked via the JavaScript API, see the [DefaultEventsListener](https://github.com/swis/GoogleAnalyticsBundle/blob/master/Listener/DefaultEventsListener.php)
 ```